 Through the assistance and guidance of an experienced divorce mediator, spouses are empowered to make all of their own decisions that form the basis of their marital settlement agreement--without judges deciding.A good divorce mediator is an entirely neutral party who does not take sides, but rather is concerned with protecting the rights and interests of both spouses and their children.
 As the architects of their own agreement, spouses fairly and efficiently resolve all their legal and financial obligations towards one another as well as all parenting matters involving the welfare and best interests of their children.

-While a very important factor in the alimony statute, duration of the marriage is just one of17 different factors that a court can consider in determining if a case is appropriate for alimony in PA.
+While a very important factor in the alimony statute, duration of the marriage is just one of 17 different factors of alimony that a court can consider in determining if a case is appropriate for alimony in PA.
 A general rule of thumb used by some Pennsylvania courts, is one year of alimony for every three years of marriage, although this is not a written law in the PA Divorce Code.

 In divorce mediation, this 17 factors of alimony are usually a starting point for discussion and negotiation between the spouses or, if litigating, their respective attorneys.
 However, alimony is ultimately discretionary by the court.
 The court should evaluate each case separately on its own merits in deciding whether to award a sum of alimony and its duration.
 In divorce mediation, the parties themselves discuss and decide, through the assistance and guidance of their divorce mediator, what is an appropriate amount of alimony to pay that is both fair and realistic, after considering their respective post-divorce budgets.